cuarteto cedron

 Cuarteto Cedrón: The Vanguard of Argentine Tango and Folk

-Cuarteto Cedrón is an influential Argentine musical ensemble that has redefined the boundaries of tango and folk music for over five decades.
-Hailing from Buenos Aires, the group, led by composer and vocalist Juan "Tata" Cedrón, is celebrated for its politically charged lyrics and innovative fusion of traditional forms with jazz and other genres.
+Cuarteto Cedrón is an influential Argentine musical ensemble that has redefined the boundaries of tango and folk for over five decades.
+Formed in Buenos Aires in 1967, the group, led by composer and vocalist Juan "Tata" Cedrón, is celebrated for its politically charged lyrics and innovative fusion of traditional Argentine rhythms with jazz.

 Early career